 After that, I returned passing the Alexander Nevsky Orthodox Cathedral and Kiek in de Kök artillery tower.

-(I have a tip for dining in Helsinki though :P).
+(I have a tip about where to eat in Helsinki, though :P).
 I walked into one restaurant randomly, and the food and service were nice, for more than half the price if I were dining in Helsinki.

-Overall, I think Tallinn did remain some of its historic elements but continuously moving forward to be a fascinating and vibrant hub on the Baltic Sea.
+Overall, I think Tallinn did retain some of its historic elements but continuously moving forward to be a fascinating and vibrant hub on the Baltic Sea.